datacarpentry/image-processing/_episodes/05-creating-histograms.md

 Next, we use the `skimage.io.imread()` function to load our image.
-We use the first command line parameter as the filename of the image, as we did in the [OpenCV Images]({{ page.root }}/03-opencv-images) lesson.
+We use the first command line parameter as the filename of the image, as we did in the [Skimage Images]({{ page.root }}/03-skimage-images) lesson.
 The second parameter to `skimage.io.imread()` instructs the function to transform the image into grayscale as it is loaded in to the program.
 Note that this does not change the original image.
 There are skimage functions to convert a color image to grayscale, but in cases where the program does not need the color image, we can save ourselves some typing by loading the image as grayscale from the outset.

-The next salient piece of code is where we ask OpenCV to create the histogram:
+Skimage does not provide a special function to compute histograms, but we can use the function `np.histogram` instead:

 ~~~
 # create the histogram
-histogram = cv2.calcHist(images = [image],
+histogram = np.histogram(image, bins=256, range=(0, 256))
-    channels = [0],
-    mask = None,
-    histSize = [256],
-    ranges = [0, 256])
 ~~~
 {: .python}

-The `cv2.calcHist()` function can operate on more than one image if we so desire, and so the first parameter to the function is the list of images to process.
-In our case, we are only using one image, so we add it to a list by enclosing it in square brackets: `[image]`.

-The next parameter is a list specifying the channels to examine for the histogram.
-Since this is a grayscale image, there is only one channel, and so we pass in `[0]`.

-The third parameter is the mask to use to select the portion of the image to examine for the histogram.
-Here we are looking at the whole image, so we pass in `None` for the mask.

-The next parameter is the histogram size, or the number of "bins" to use for the histogram.
-We pass in `[256]` because we want to see the pixel count for each of the 256 possible values in the grayscale image.
+The parameter `bins` determines the histogram size, or the number of "bins" to use for the histogram.
+We pass in `256` because we want to see the pixel count for each of the 256 possible values in the grayscale image.

-The final parameter is the range of values each of the pixels in the image can have.
+The parameter `range` is the range of values each of the pixels in the image can have.
 Assuming 24-bit color, each channel has values between 0 and 255.
-We communicate that to the `cv2.calcHist()` function with the `[0, 256]` parameter, which is somewhat confusing.
+We communicate that to the `np.histogram()` function with the `(0, 256)` parameter, which is somewhat confusing.
 The minimum value is inclusive, while the maximum value is *one more* than the actual maximum value of the range.

-The output of the `cv2.calcHist()` function is a one-dimensional NumPy array, with 256 rows and one column, representing the number of pixels with the color value corresponding to the index.
-I.e., the first number in the array is the number of pixels found with color value 0 (00000000 in binary), and the final number in the array is the number of pixels found with color value 255 (11111111 in binary).
+The output of the `np.histogram` function is a one-dimensional NumPy array, with 256 rows and one column, representing the number of pixels with the color value corresponding to the index.
+I.e., the first number in the array is the number of pixels found with color value 0, and the final number in the array is the number of pixels found with color value 255.

 Next, we turn our attention to displaying the histogram, by taking advantage of the plotting facilities of the `matplotlib` library.